 There is no golden rule when it comes to incorporating your business.
 Rather, the time to incorporate will vary depending on the specific circumstances of the business.
 There are however, a number of factors that will influence the decision to incorporate.
 One good way to look at it is by determining what your goals for your business are.

 To put in in perspective, it may not be wise to incorporate a hobby.
 Rather, incorporate when you are serious about making your startup a profitable business.
 In the early stages of your start up there’s a lot to consider.
 This includes developing your product, validating your idea, and finding your market fit.
 Although you may not want to think about the legal issues just yet, at some point you will need to incorporate your business if you want it to be successful.
 Here are some common situations where it’s probably time to incorporate.

-You start taking on risk
+1. You start taking on risk

+It is much easier to raise capital if your business is under a company structure.
+Many investors prefer to invest in an incorporated business as they know that there is a formal structure set up in order to accept their investment.
 Also many startups are short on cash and often need to pay employees and partners in equity rather than cash.
 Although it is possible to have pre-incorporation agreements to grant equity upon incorporation, it is simply easier to incorporate a company and grant stock options or equity to satisfy these promises.

 Dominic is the CEO of Lawpath, dedicating his days to making legal easier, faster and more accessible to businesses.
 Dominic is a recognised thought-leader in Australian legal disruption, and was recognised as a winner of the 2015 Australian Legal Innovation Index.